 Saree in it’s hey days

 Sarees were expected to be worn in a particular manner and nobody defected from it.
-It was serene and and pleasant.
+It was serene and pleasant.
 The mood was pious and happy.
 The simple pallus at the most, the Gujarat is would wear the front pallu.
 The materials in use were silk, soft cottons and chamundi chiffons.
-A well suited design with a proper body and a restraining pallu.
+A well-suited design with a proper body and a restraining pallu.
 The colours used were soft and smooth.
 The saree was a dainty garment worn by women.
 We had contrast pallus.

 Change in the twentieth century